Adapted Renormalized Volume for Hyperbolic 3-Manifolds with Compressible Boundary

 for $\ell_{\gamma}(\cdot)$ the length function of $\gamma$ on $\mathcal{T}(\partial M_i)$. \edefi

 A simple closed curve on a surface is called \textit{separating} if its complement is disconnected.
-The two cusps that arise when a curve is pinched, depending on whether this is separating or not, lie in either two different or the same connected component of the limit Riemann surface $X_m$.
+The two cusps that arise when a curve is pinched, depending on whether this is separating or not, lie in either two different or the same connected component of the limit Riemann surface $X_m\in\mathcal{T}(\partial\bar M\setminus m)$.
 In the case of a multicurve one has to be more careful, as a union of non-separating curve can still have a disconnected complement.
+Moreover, the number of connected components of the complement of the multicurve in the boundary surface may differ from the one of the connected components of $M\setminus D(m)$, for $D(m)$ a union of disks compressing $m$ in $M$.
 In any case $P_i$ corresponds to the subset of the $2|m|$ cusp singularities in the components of $X_m$ in the boundary of $M_i$.
-To avoid the technicalities in the notation due to this phenomenon, we first state and prove the theorem for the pinching of a single separating compressible curve, whose compressing disk also disconnect the $3$-manifold.
+To avoid the technicalities in the notation and indexing due to this phenomenon, we first state and prove the theorem for the pinching of a single separating compressible curve, whose compressing disk also disconnect the $3$-manifold.

-\bthm Let $M_t=(M, g_t)$ be a path of convex co-compact hyperbolic $3$-manifolds with connected boundary obtained, via uniformization theorem, by the pinching of a separating compressible simple closed curve $\gamma$ in the conformal boundary at infinity, with separating compressing disk $D(\gamma)$.
+\bthm Let $M_t=(M, g_t)$ be a path of convex co-compact hyperbolic $3$-manifolds with connected boundary obtained, via uniformization theorem, by the pinching of a separating compressible simple closed curve $\gamma$ in the conformal boundary at infinity, with compressing disk $D(\gamma)$ that separates $M$.
 Let also $(M_1, g_1, p_1)$ and $(M_2, g_2, p_2)$ be the two pointed convex cocompact limits of $(M_t, y_{i,t})$ in the Gromov-Hausdorff topology, with $y_{i}(t)$, for $i=1,2$, lying in the thick part of the two different connected components of $ C(M_t)\setminus D(\gamma)$.
 Then \ethm